olachat/gola/README.md

 ## Test

-`go test ./...` will run full test for gola.
+`go test ./...` will run a full test for gola.

 `go test ./golalib` command will: